Vocational Nursing Program at Collin College

 All students are REQUIRED to have their own laptop computers equipped with Microsoft

 Office which are brought to class daily.
-ChromeBooks are NOT permitted as they are
+Chromebooks are NOT permitted as they are

 not compatible with the nursing software programs required.